hoangduytran/blender-manual/manual/advanced/extensions/addons.rst

 While the changes are rather small they impact existing add-ons.

 In order to allow a smooth transition process, the so-called legacy add-ons will continue to be supported by Blender.
-They can be installed via :doc:`Install legacy Add-on </editors/preferences/extensions>` button in the User Preferences.
+They can be installed via :ref:`Install legacy Add-on <prefs-extensions-install_legacy_addon>` button in the User Preferences.

 All add-on maintainers are urged to convert the add-ons they want to share, so they are future proof and can support